Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 ## About this guide
 This guide assumes the reader knows Koppeltaal terminology.
 One source for that kind of knowledge is the [Technical Design Document].
 This document is explicitly not technical, but rather a descriptive/explanatory guide on how to write a connector.
 This guide tries do that by answering questions developers will likely have.

-## When to write a connector?
+## What is a Koppeltaal connector?
-Every application that communicates with the Koppeltaal server will need a layer that performs communication between applications over the Koppeltaal server.
-A Koppeltaal connector will provide that layer to be reused by other applications in the form of a library (figure 1).
+Every application that communicates with the Koppeltaal server will need code to do this.
+A Koppeltaal "connector" provides reusable code in the form of a library that provides this functionality (figure 1).
+These connectors are open source and hosted on Github.com.

 ![figure 1]
 **Figure 1**. _Every application communicates with the Koppeltaal server through a connector that encapsulates most of the complexity._

+### Existing connectors, adding functionality, creating a new connector
+You may be able to use an existing connector in the language of your choice that functionally covers all needs you have.
 If your application needs functionality in an existing connector that has not been implemented, feel free to contribute to the connector project and create a pull request at the repository at the [Koppeltaal organization on GitHub].
-When no connector exists with an API in the programming language of the application you want to connect, you can write one yourself.
+When no connector exists in the programming language that you need, you can write one yourself.

-## Connector repository and source code
-Since the connector will be used by other parties and will also be handed over to the Koppeltaal Community at some point, it’s important that the source code is clear and readable for other developers that want to debug or add features in the (near) future.
+Because these connectors are open source it is important that the source code is clear and readable for other developers that may need to debug or want to add features.

-A git repository can be created at the [Koppeltaal organization on GitHub].
-Sources of connectors in other programming languages can be viewed there as well.
+Existing connectors can be found at the [Koppeltaal organization on GitHub].
+If you want to contribute a connector a new repository can be created there as well.

-## Where to start
+In this document we'll describe the process for starting a connector from scratch.
+When extending an existing connector some steps can (obviously) be skipped.

+## Before you begin
-- Find out which FHIR resources need to be communicated about.
+- Which FHIR resources need to be supported?
-- Find out if there is a FHIR model library for my programming language.
+- Is there a FHIR model library for programming language X?
-- Determine which version of Koppeltaal should be supported.
+- Determine which version of Koppeltaal to support
 - Study the sample requests to the Koppeltaal server

-### Supported FHIR resources
+### Which FHIR resources to support
-This depends on the needs of the application(s) that will use the connector.
-It is possible to support a subset of `Message` types, to which an application subscribes through the administration console on the Koppeltaal [Edge] / [Next] / [Stable] server.
+The needs of the application(s) that use the connector will determine which FHIR resources the connector needs to support.
+It is not necessary for a connector to be able to handle all `Message` types.
+In the administration console on the Koppeltaal server an application can be subscribed to specific message types.

-### FHIR libraries
+### FHIR model libraries
-HL7 provides so called _Reference Implementations_ for some programming languages.
-These are basic libraries that contain FHIR resource models and validation schemas, for more convenient implementation of a connector: [DSTU1] / [current version].
+HL7.org provides so called _Reference Implementations_ for a small number of programming languages.
+These are basic libraries that contain FHIR resource models and validation schemas that can be used in writing a connector: [DSTU1] / [current version].

-### Koppeltaal versions
+### Which Koppeltaal versions to support
 The first release of the connector should support the current version of Koppeltaal.
 Subsequent releases of the connector should still support older implementations of Koppeltaal.
+The current version is the [latest release of the Koppeltaal server].

+Example: the current version of Koppeltaal is 1.2.1.
+When we write a new connector it should support that version of Koppeltaal.
+Any subsequent releases of this new connector should support 1.2.1 and up.

 ### Sample requests
-Koppeltaal provides a [SoapUI project] on GitHub that contains sample requests for implementers gain more knowlegde about the exact structure of a message.
-The [description of the SoapUI project] contains more in-depth information about how to make use of it.
-It is recommended to use these examples, when debugging your own requests.
+You can find examples of messages in this [SoapUI project].
+The [description of the SoapUI project] contains more in-depth information about how to use this project.
+We recommend using these examples to debug your own requests.

 ## Connector responsibilities
-A Koppeltaal connector is a library to be used by an application written in a particular programming language.
-It communicates directly with the Koppeltaal Server REST interface, while exposing a simple API (e.g., a [Facade]) to the application, exchanging custom objects.
+A Koppeltaal connector communicates directly with the Koppeltaal Server REST interface (using JSON or XML), while exposing a simple API (e.g., a [Facade]) to the application.
 Koppeltaal specific complexity should be handled by the connector - e.g., composing a message that conforms to Koppeltaal ontology.

-_Note_: The Koppeltaal server supports both JSON and XML.

-Obviously, the functionalities a connector should provide depends on the applications that use it.
-However, we think there is a set of basic functionalities that a connector in general should support.
+Which functionalities a connector should provide depends on the applications that use it.
+However, we think there is a set of basic functionalities that each connector should support.

 - Retrieve the `Conformance Statement`
 - Send/retrieve `Messages` to/from a domain